Fun Facts About Leather That You Didn’t Know

 Certain facts about leather are known by everyone.
 It’s durable, lasts a long time, has a fantastic smell, and looks awesome.
 Of course, there is much more to leather than most people realize.
-The following are some fun facts about leather that you didn’t know.
+Leather has captivated humanity for thousands of years, and even today, it remains a symbol of durability, craftsmanship, and timeless style.
+But beyond the appeal of leather jackets and other fashionable leather garments, there’s a world of surprising facts about leather that many people don’t know.
+The leather industry is a global powerhouse, blending age-old traditions with modern innovations to produce leather that fits a wide range of uses—from heavy-duty boots to stylish wallpaper.

 Centuries of Use